May 25, 2020

 Am I saying, “suck it up?”
 Kind of… But actually I’m saying “trust in your resilience; know that you are not alone.”
 Everybody is having a rough time so it’s more difficult than ever for neurotypicals to understand us; but – as the thread at Jessica’s timeline showed – we do have each other 😉

 I believe it’s time for us to be stronger; yes, one-more-freaking time; and I believe it because I know we can.
 Having ADHD – its resilience and hyperactivity – has saved me from a lifetime of trauma; and if I came up stronger every time, you can do it too.
 It is a choice; it is one freaking hard choice to make but it’s doable.

 Trust me… trust in yourself, and remember what happens when you spread that funny little thing called love…

-If loneliness and misunderstanding seems more unbearable than ever, spread some love and rely on our kind.
-We could be heroes; you know that, don’t you?
+If loneliness and misunderstanding seem more unbearable than ever, spread some love and rely on our kind.
+We could be heroes; you know that; don’t you?